Runaway Train: The Manitowoc and Two Rivers Story (Updated June 2024)

 But the train quickly gained speed despite the lack of elevation, and by the time it arrived in Two Rivers, witnesses observed it traveling at about 50 miles per hour before plunging into the harbor.
 At first, police didn't believe a witness who observed the incident.
 Only after Two Rivers Police saw the train engine’s headlight underwater did they contact the Manitowoc PD.

 It took several days to pull the engine (CNW 1083) out of the water, as it was caked in 12 feet of mud.
-But it was still repaired and brought back into service.
+This engine was recovered and sent to Green Bay for additional investigation and repair.
 According to the investigation of the incident, someone had advanced the throttle during the crew break and then left the engine.
 No one was ever found, and no one came forward admitting guilt.

 Comments